mkazemiraz/typescript-book/README.md

 type Bar<T extends unknown[], G extends unknown[]> = [...T, boolean, ...G];

 type A = Bar<[number], [string]>; // [number, boolean, string]
-type B = Bar<['a', 'b'], [boolean]>; // ["a", "b", boolean, boolean]
+type B = Bar<["a", "b"], [boolean]>; // ["a", "b", boolean, boolean]
 ```

 With the new variadic tuples we can use:
-            * The spreads in tuple type syntax can now be generic, so we can represent higher-order operation on tuples and arrays even when we do not know the actual types we are operating over.
+_ The spreads in tuple type syntax can now be generic, so we can represent higher-order operation on tuples and arrays even when we do not know the actual types we are operating over.
-            * The rest elements can occur anywhere in a tuple.
+_ The rest elements can occur anywhere in a tuple.

 Example: